Robert-Rino/line-lunch-api-server/README.md

 - GET `/`: root route

 ### Project Routes
-- GET `api/v1/restaurants/`: returns a json list of all restaurant
+- GET `api/v1/projects/`: returns a json list of all projects
-- GET `api/v1/restaurants/[ID]`: returns a json of all information about a restaurant
+- GET `api/v1/projects/[ID]`: returns a json of all information about a project
-- POST `api/v1/projects/`: creates a new restaurant
+- POST `api/v1/projects/`: creates a new project

 ### Configuration Routes
 - GET `api/v1/projects/[PROJECT_ID]/configurations/`: returns a json of all configurations for a project